angelleye/paypal-wp-button-manager/README.txt

 = User Friendly Interface =

 We have essentially replicated the PayPal Button Manager experience you see in your PayPal account, however, we have tightly integrated it into the WordPress admin panel.
 This allows you to create and your PayPal buttons without ever leaving your site.

+= Create Buttons for Multiple PayPal Accounts =

+Within the plugin you may create one or more companies (PayPal accounts).
+When creating a new button, the first step is to choose which company / account you will be creating the button for.
+This provides the ability to create and manage buttons for any number of PayPal accounts within a single installation.

 = Options for Button Usage =